BALaka-18/SVM-Visualizer-Web-App/README.md

 # SVM Visualizer Web App
-This web app shows the effect of the hyperparameter, 'C', on the Support Vector Machine(SVM) algorithm.
+This web app shows the effect of the hyperparameters, C and kernel, on the Support Vector Machine(SVM) algorithm.

-The user is asked to generate random data. *In the current version, only linearly separable data is taken into consideration(upcoming releases coming soon)*.
-The user is then given a choice of values to be used as C. Based on the user's choice, the SVM decision boundary and marginal threshold are shown.
-Change the values of C to see the plot change.
+The user is asked to generate random data.
+The user is then given a choice of values to be used as C and kernel.
+Based on the user's choice, the SVM decision boundary and marginal threshold are shown.
+Change the values of C and the kernel to see the plot change.

-*More values for C will be added and data will be made more random in the upcoming releases.*
+ADDED :

+--> Feature to see the 3D view of non-linearly separable data points, as projected by the Gaussian radial bias function.

 Frontend :